 Gliders, however, are more reliable and are less expensive to maintain, Long said.

-“A glider kit’s reliability extends beyond routine maintenance, as fuel efficiency either closely matches or, in some cases, exceeds a new truck’s,” Long said.
+“A glider kit’s reliability extends beyond routine maintenance, as fuel efficiency is either closely matches, or in some cases, exceeds a new truck’s,” Long said.
 “On average, each of our members purchase over 19,000 gallons of fuel per year.
 An increase in fuel efficiency by just 1 mile per gallon would save almost 3,000 gallons of diesel per truck.”

 “A lot of our members are forced to drive their current trucks into the ground before they even consider replacing them,” Long said.
 “These trucks aren’t necessarily any cleaner than a glider kit, which they can at least specify with better aerodynamics, better fuel efficiency.
-The choice for our members is whether or not to continue with their current truck or purchase a glider truck because they can’t afford a new truck.”
+The choice for our members is whether or not to continue with their current truck or purchase a glider truck, because they can’t afford a new truck at this point.”

 OOIDA said it hopes the voice of the independent trucker doesn’t get lost in the discussion of whether or not gliders remain an option.

-“We think this is just another example of smaller businesses getting lost in the discussion and allowing a government entity and a large corporation to dictate the outcome when our members are going to bear the largest burden, whether it be cost or possibly even running them out of business,” Long said.
-LL
+“We think this is just another example of smaller businesses getting lost in the discussion and allowing a government entity and a large corporation to dictate the outcome when our members are going to bear the largest burden, whether it be cost, or possible even running them out of business,” Long said.

 Video of the complete hearing can be watched here.